cockroachdb/docs/cockroachcloud/statements-page.md

 ## Search and filter by application

-By default, this page shows SQL statements from all applications running on the cluster, and hides internal CockroachCloud queries.
+By default, this page shows SQL statements from all applications running on the cluster, and hides internal {{ site.data.products.db }} queries.

 To filter the statements by [`application_name`](../{{site.versions["stable"]}}/connection-parameters.html#additional-connection-parameters), use the **App** menu.
 If you haven't set `application_name` in the client connection string, it appears as `unset`.

-CockroachCloud's internal queries are only displayed under the `(internal)` app.
+{{ site.data.products.db }}'s internal queries are only displayed under the `(internal)` app.
 Queries from the SQL shell are displayed under the `$ cockroach sql` app.

 You can also search for statements using the search bar.